Windows7Pro2009/Install-32-bit-Linux-as-the-only-OS-on-Core-Duo-based-Apple-Macs-using-USB/README.md

 10. Select "FreeDOS" in the drop-down to the right of Create a Bootable Disk Using.

 11. Click the disc icon to the right of FreeDOS.
 The Open dialog box appears.
-12. Navigate to the location where you downloaded the Ubuntu installer, click the ISO associated with the Ubuntu installer, and then click "Open."
+12. Navigate to the location where you downloaded the Linux installer, click the ISO associated with the Linux installer, and then click "Open."
 Where you previously selected FreeDOS in the Format Options section now says "ISO Image.
 A Download Required message may appear, prompting you to download additional Syslinux files to complete creating this file.

 13. Click "Yes" to download any additional Syslinux files.
 Another message appears warning you that the image you selected is an ISOHybrid image.